Tibnin: After the Crusader period

 After 1266, Toron Castle remained in Arab hands until the Ottomans turned it into a jail.

 The Crusader castle has been used by many different factions and armies over the years because of its strategic position overlooking miles of terrain.

 The castle has been confused with other castles in the country, e.g. Beaufort Castle, but it is originally the Toron des chevaliers.
 Today it is mostly referred to as "the Tebnine Castle".
 In November 2024 UNESCO granted the castle and 33 other heritage sites in Lebanon enhanced protection due to Israel's invasion; however, the castle sustained damage during the conflict and one of its medieval walls collapsed.

 Marble lions

 As late as 1921, two marble lions guarded the main entrance to the castle.
 The chained beasts are a source of mystery for their presence can not be dated or traced back to any of the various factions that ruled the city.
 The lions are missing nowadays, most likely carried off and sold by the locals.

 Tibnin Heritage Festival

 In 2012, funding from the EU allowed Tibnin to celebrate its Heritage Festival in the old castle, where lighting had been refurbished by the French troops of UNIFIL.

-With its historic castle and South Lebanon's history of occupiers and conquerors that include Alexander the Great, Tibnin has the potential to be a monumental tourist attraction in more peaceful times.
+With its historic castle and South Lebanon's history of occupiers and conquerors that include Alexander the Great, Tibnin has the potential to be a tourist attraction.

 View of Toron des Chevaliers in Tibnin from the western quarter of the village..